shoutem/redux-io/docs/introduction/introduction.md

 }
 ```

 Function `createAuthor` accepts `values` and creates `item` that will be normalized based on `authors` schema as part of `create` action.
-We also extended our resource with `actions.create.request.headers` where  `json:api` requires specific header.
-In future versions of `redux-io` this will be redundant due to idea of `jsonApiResource` that will already have such config.

 Now we have `createAuthor` action creator, so we can dispatch it with mocked values in `AuthorFragment.js`:

 ```jsx
 import { loadAuthors, createAuthor } from '../actions';